Back to Blog

 How long does home loan pre-approval take in Australia?

-Full pre-approval with verified documents typically takes 3 to 7 business days through a mortgage broker, or 5 to 14 business days direct with a bank.
-A basic online pre-approval based on self-declared information can come through in 24 to 48 hours, but some agents will not accept this as proof of finance.
-The biggest factor in speed is submitting a complete application with all required documents upfront — missing paperwork is the number one cause of delays.
+Fully-assessed pre-approval usually takes 3 to 7 business days through a mortgage broker, or 5 to 14 business days direct with a bank.
+A basic online pre-approval based on self-declared information can come through in 24 to 48 hours, but some agents will not accept it as proof of finance.
+The biggest factor in speed is submitting a complete application with all documents upfront, because missing paperwork is the number one cause of delays.

 What documents do I need for pre-approval?

-You need photo ID (passport or licence), secondary ID (Medicare card), last 2–3 payslips (or 2 years of tax returns if self-employed), 3–6 months of bank statements for all accounts, evidence of genuine savings, credit card statements (even with $0 balance), details of all existing debts (HECS, car loans, BNPL), and your rental history or lease agreement.
-If using the FHSS scheme, include your FHSS determination from the ATO.
+You need photo ID (passport or licence), secondary ID (such as a Medicare card), your last 2 to 3 payslips (or two years of tax returns if self-employed), 3 to 6 months of bank statements for all accounts, evidence of genuine savings, credit card statements (even at a $0 balance), details of all existing debts (HECS, car loans, BNPL), and your rental history or lease.
+If you are using the First Home Super Saver scheme, include your FHSS determination from the ATO.

 How long does pre-approval last?

-Most lenders issue pre-approval valid for 90 days (3 months).
-Some lenders offer 60 days or up to 120 days.
-After expiry, you need to reapply with updated payslips and bank statements.
-If your circumstances have not changed, renewal is usually fast.
-Do not apply too early — aim for 2 to 4 weeks before you start seriously house hunting.
+Most lenders issue pre-approval valid for 90 days (three months).
+Some offer 60 days, and a few up to 120.
+After it expires you reapply with updated payslips and bank statements, and if nothing has changed, renewal is usually fast.
+Don't apply too early; aim for 2 to 4 weeks before you start seriously house hunting, or your pre-approval may lapse before you find anything.

 Does pre-approval guarantee I will get a home loan?

-No. Pre-approval is conditional — not a guarantee.
-The lender can still decline at final approval if the property valuation comes in low, your financial circumstances have changed (changed jobs, new debt, missed payment), or the property does not meet lender criteria.
-However, if your situation is stable and the property values correctly, the vast majority of pre-approved applications proceed to final approval without issues.
+No, pre-approval does not guarantee a home loan; it is conditional.
+The lender can still decline at final approval if the valuation comes in low, your circumstances change (a new job, new debt, a missed payment), or the property does not meet their criteria.
+That said, if your situation stays stable and the property values up, the large majority of pre-approved applications proceed to final approval without issues.

 Can I get pre-approval with bad credit?

-Yes, though your options will be more limited and terms less favourable.
-Some specialist lenders and non-bank lenders accept borrowers with credit issues — but they typically charge higher interest rates.
-A mortgage broker is essential here, as they know which lenders are most flexible on credit history and can present your application in the best light.
+Yes, though your options will be narrower and the terms less favourable.
+Some specialist and non-bank lenders accept borrowers with credit issues, usually at higher interest rates.
+A mortgage broker is essential here, as they know which lenders are most flexible on credit history and how to present your application well.
 Fix any errors on your credit report before applying.

 Should I use a broker or go direct to a bank for pre-approval?

-For first home buyers, a broker is almost always the better choice.
-A broker compares 30+ lenders, finds the best rate for your situation, handles all paperwork, and their service is free to you (paid by the lender).
-They also know which lenders process fastest, which are flexible on credit history, and how to structure applications for government schemes like the FHSS and Family Home Guarantee.
+For most first home buyers, a broker is the better choice.
+A broker compares 30+ lenders, finds a rate to suit your situation, handles the paperwork, and is free to you (paid by the lender).
+They also know which lenders process fastest, which are flexible on credit history, and how to structure applications for government schemes like the First Home Super Saver and the Family Home Guarantee.
+Going direct mainly suits existing customers with simple needs.

 What is the difference between pre-approval and unconditional approval?

-Pre-approval (conditional approval) is granted before you find a property — it is based on your finances only and states how much the lender is willing to lend.
-Unconditional (formal or full) approval is granted after you find a specific property — it includes the property valuation and is a binding loan offer.
-Pre-approval typically takes 3–7 days; unconditional approval takes an additional 3–5 days after the property valuation.
+Pre-approval (conditional approval) comes before you find a property; it is based on your finances only and states how much the lender is willing to lend.
+Unconditional (formal or full) approval comes after you find a specific property; it includes the valuation and is a binding loan offer.
+Pre-approval typically takes 3 to 7 days, while unconditional approval takes another 3 to 5 days after the property valuation.

 Will applying for pre-approval affect my credit score?

 One pre-approval application has minimal impact on your credit score.
-The lender performs a credit check which appears as a credit enquiry on your report.
-However, multiple applications with different lenders in a short period can lower your score, as it may signal financial stress.
-Using a mortgage broker minimises this risk — they submit one application to one lender while still comparing 30+ options on your behalf.
+The lender runs a credit check, which appears as a credit enquiry on your file.
+Several applications with different lenders in a short period can lower your score, though, because it can signal financial stress.
+Using a broker minimises this; they submit one application to one lender while still comparing many options for you.

 Ready to get started?
-Estimate your borrowing power with our free calculator, then get matched with a broker who specialises in first home buyer pre-approvals — free, no obligation.
+Estimate your borrowing power with our free calculator, check what you qualify for with the first home buyer eligibility checker, then get matched with a broker who specialises in first home buyer pre-approvals, free and no obligation.

 Also explore